anishfyi/databot/README.md

 # databot
-helps product leaders get insights from database directly to slack.
+a no code tool for product managers, to get data from database using natural language directly to slack.